 Public charging available

 - MGE has installed a network of 27 public charging stations.
 See charging station map or find public charging stations in U.S. by downloading the Alternative Fueling Station Locator app for iPhone.

 - Powered by 100% wind energy, they are available to extend your car's driving range.

 - 26 stations offer Level 2 (240 volt) charging.
 Some of these stations also offer Level 1 (120 volt) charging.

 - One station is a DC Quick Charger.
 Only CHAdeMO-capable vehicles can use this station (Nissan Leaf, Mitsubishi i-MiEV).

-- Learn how to charge using our new DC Quick Charger video.
+- Learn how to charge at our DC Quick Charger video.
 Or read our Quick Charger brochure [580 kB PDF].